8.2 C

 One of the primary functions of the Census is to reapportion the 435 members of the House of Representatives among the states, based on the current population.
 The reapportionment of the House determines the division of electoral votes among the states.
 In the Electoral College, each State gets one electoral vote for each of its Representatives in the House, and one electoral vote for each of its two Senators.

 Thus, every state has at least 3 electoral votes, because the Constitution grants each State two Senators and at least one Representative.
-In addition to the 535 electoral votes divided among the states, the District of Columbia has three electoral votes because the 23rd Amendment granted it the same number of votes as the least populated State.
+In addition to the 535 electoral votes divided among the states, the District of Columbia has 3 (three) electoral votes because the 23rd Amendment granted it the same number of votes as the least populated State.

 If a State gains or loses a Congressional district, it will also gain or lose an electoral vote.